Abuse Reporting Policy

 If a child is in immediate danger, call police (call

 911 or your local police) to intervene and a child protection social worker should be contacted to determine whether the child is in need of protection.
-Report this instance to your student at risk team (SRT).
+Report this instance to the student at risk team (SRT).

 Duty to Report Abuse or Suspected Abuse